Notices of Attachment

 What is a NOA

-A Notice of Attachment (NOA) is issued when the payor is behind on his or her maintenance payments.
-Sometimes called a garnishment, the attachment requires anyone who owes the payor money to pay all or a portion of the money to FMEP.
+A Notice of Attachment (NOA) is issued when the payor is behind on their support payments.
+Sometimes called a garnishment, the attachment requires anyone who owes the payor money to pay all or a portion of the money to BCFMA for the recipient.

 We can attach income from one or more sources, including:

-The Notice of Attachment can remain in place for 5 years and will be renewed if the payor is still behind in his or her maintenance payments.
+The Notice of Attachment can remain in place for 5 years and will be renewed if the payor is still behind on their support payments.

 What are an Attachee’s obligations